guitarbeat/Personal-Website/memory-bank/activeContext.md

 - **Theme-Aware Shadows**: We've implemented a theme-aware shadow system that adapts based on light or dark theme.
 - **Responsive Typography**: We've implemented both fluid and breakpoint-based responsive typography to provide flexibility for different use cases.
 - **Memory Bank Organization**: We've reorganized the Memory Bank to better separate Phase 1 and Phase 2 content and improve documentation organization.
+- **Custom Typography Styling**: We've maintained the enhanced typography system while adding custom styling for headings to preserve the preferred animations and decorative elements.

 ## Open Questions